-There are also a number of moorages near Blue Lake, on the Columbia along Marine Drive.
+Several moorages are near Blue Lake, on the Columbia along Marine Drive (below).

 Multnomah Channel, a 22-mile branch of the Willamette River, also has many floating homes.
 It diverges from the main stem, south of Kelly Point Park and flows around Sauvie Island to meet the Columbia near the city of St. Helens.